 To support this new venture and to add further resilience and accountability to BLL, the Board was expanded at the beginning of 2012 with the addition of new Directors: Sue Bergin, John Cushing, Terry Dentith and Eric Wareham, with John and Terry having extensive knowledge of the Public Hall.

-Sue Bergin and Terry Dentith have since resigned and BLL owes each a huge debt of gratitude for their hard work and vision in making the Hall the venue that it is today.
+Sue Bergin, Terry Dentith and Eric Wareham have since resigned and BLL owes each a huge debt of gratitude for their hard work and vision in making the Hall and the Lido the assets they are today.

-In 2020 Vicky Russ was recruited to the Board and brings a wealth of experience in the Leisure sector to BLL; and in 2021 Jane Claridge, who has extensive experience in Arts and Theatre, became a Trustee.
+In 2020 Vicky Russ became a Trustee and brings a wealth of experience in the Leisure sector to BLL; and in 2021 Jane Claridge, who has extensive experience in Arts and Theatre, became a Trustee.